HusainCode/HusainCode/README.md

 > 🔁 _"Commit yourself to lifelong learning.
 The most valuable asset you’ll ever have is your mind and what you put into it."_ – **Albert Einstein**

-# 👨‍💻 Software Engineer Introduction (Java Edition)

-This is a playful, object-oriented "About Me" in Java—demonstrating my coding style, love for embedded/AI systems, and a touch of debug mindset.

 ```java
 // DebugMixin-like functionality for logging
 interface Debuggable {